How-to: Set Up a Hammock

 He has sailed a big sailboat for 40 years and knows what makes ropes wear out and break.
 When he designed the Hennessy suspension system, he had to consider many factors such as long term life of the ropes and the safety of HH customers.
 The HH system avoids any metal parts.
-This reduces weight and cost and eliminates corrosion.
+This reduces weight and cost, and eliminates corrosion.
 Any system which point loads the rope creates a point of failure.
 Tom prefers to spread the load with multiple wraps in a figure eight pattern.
-Attachments of the ropes directly to the soft webbing straps also eliminate abrasion to the ropes.
-One HH customer hiked the AT twice with his little dog Pumpkin and slept in his hammock at home every night for 8 years.
+Attachment of the ropes directly to the soft webbing straps also eliminates abrasion to the ropes.
+One HH customer hiked the Appalachian Trail twice with his little dog Pumpkin and slept in his hammock at home every night for eight years.
 The ropes were still OK!!
-Tom traded him for a new one to put the old hammock in the HH museum.
+Tom traded him for a new one and put the old hammock in the HH museum.

-As a designer, Tom is always looking for the simplest, cheapest, lightest, fastest and safest way to do anything.
+As a designer, Tom is always looking for the simplest, cheapest, lightest, fastest, and safest way to do anything.
 He expects to improve the HH whenever possible but the present lashing system allows for some error and still works.
-The last thing anyone wants is one of their customers to fall.
-Some of the new systems are great for the DIY guys and Tom wants to encourage them to keep on innovating, especially ways to make their systems a little more foolproof.
+The last thing he wants is for one of his customers to fall.
+Some of the new systems are great for the DIY guys and Tom wants to encourage them to keep on innovating — especially when it comes to finding ways to make their systems a little more foolproof.

 Tom is also fascinated with the idea of clam cleats which he had used on his boat.
 He rejected them because of their tendency to point load and weaken the rope.
 Some people are looking for an adjustable attachment so that they don't have to untie the lashing and retie it.
 Tom has played around with double or triple taut line hitches — two seems to be enough.